remberez/SourceHaven/README.md

 # SourceHaven
-My first, almost normal project in Django.
-I used Django, PostgreSql database, Celery to process the file and RabbitMQ as Celery broker.
+My first project in Django.
+I used Django, PostgreSql database, Celery to process the file, RabbitMQ as Celery broker and Docker.